Instrumentation

 Continuum Instrumentation

 SCUBA-2 is the JCMT’s continuum camera.
-I has four 32×40 detector arrays at 850 and 450 micron, in total 10240 detectors.
+It has four 32×40 detector arrays at 850 and 450 micron, in total 10240 detectors.
+SCUBA-2 operations are currently paused.

 Plot of transmission as a function of frequency for different levels of precipitable water vapor.
 The SCUBA-2 450 and 850 micron filters are shown in relation to this.
 It is clearly evident that 450 micron data requires good weather conditions due to the atmospheric window.